Venipuncture: Additives and order of draw

 The test tubes in which blood is collected may contain one or more of several additives.
 In general, tests requiring whole blood call for blood samples collected in test tubes containing some form of the anticoagulant EDTA.
 EDTA chelates calcium to prevent clotting.
 EDTA is preferred for hematology tests because it does minimum damage to cell morphology.
 Sodium citrate is the anticoagulant used in specimens collected for coagulation tests.
 The majority of chemistry and immunology tests are performed on serum, which is produced by clotting and then separating the blood specimen via centrifuge.
 These specimens are collected in either a non-additive tube or one containing a clotting activator.
 This clotting activator can interfere with some assays, and so a plain tube is recommended in these cases, but will delay testing.
 Tubes containing lithium heparin or sodium heparin are also commonly used for a variety of chemistry tests, as they do not require clotting and can be centrifuged immediately after collection.
-A combination of sodium fluoride and potassium oxalate is used for glucose tests, as these additives both prevent clotting and stop glycolosis, so that blood glucose levels are preserved after collection.
+A combination of sodium fluoride and potassium oxalate is used for glucose tests, as these additives both prevent clotting and stop glycolysis, so that blood glucose levels are preserved after collection.
 Another specialty tube is an opaque amber colored tube used to collect blood for light sensitive analytes, such as bilirubin.

 Test tubes are labeled with the additive they contain, but the stopper on each tube is color coded according to additive as well.
 While colors vary between manufacturers, stopper colors generally are associated with each additive as listed below.
 Because the additives from each tube can be left on the needle used to fill the tubes, they must be drawn in a specific order to ensure that cross contamination will not negatively affect testing of the samples if multiple tubes are to be drawn at once.
 The "order of draw" varies by collection method.
-Below in the order of draw generally required for the Evacuated Tube System (ETS) collection method are the most common tubes, listing additive and color:
+Order of draw refers to the proper order to fill tubes with blood to prevent additive contamination for certain test.
+Below is the order of draw generally required for the Evacuated Tube System (ETS) collection method and the most common tubes, listing additive and color:

+In some cases a capillary draw (also known as a dermal puncture) is substituted for venipuncture, a situation occasionally encountered with pediatric patients, situations where the patient may have severe burns or skin damage, or when vein access has become difficult.
+In instance of a capillary draw, the order of draw changes.
+For capillary collection, blood gas testing is recommended first, followed by tubes with EDTA additive, to prevent blood from clotting during collection.
+Therefore, the common order of draw does not apply when choosing to substitute a capillary collection for venipuncture.